Hachim Mastour

 Hachim Mastour (هاشم مستور; born 15 June 1998) is a professional footballer who plays as an attacking midfielder or second striker for club Virtus Verona.
+Born in Italy, he played for the Morocco national team, becoming Morocco's youngest-ever senior national team player at age 16 in his only senior appearance.

 He began his career at Reggiana, and signed for AC Milan for €500,000 at the age of 14.
 In 2015, he was loaned for two years to Málaga, making only one substitute appearance before the deal was terminated a year early.
 He was then loaned to PEC Zwolle, before signing for Greek side Lamia on a permanent deal.
 In 2019 Mastour returned to Italy, playing for Reggina and Carpi in the Serie C. After being clubless for one year, he signed for Renaissance Zemamra in the Moroccan Botola 2, contributing to their promotion back to the first tier.
 He then signed with Union de Touarga in the first tier of Morocco, before signing with Zeta in the Kings League Italia as a wild-card.
-In the summer of 2025, he made his return to Italian professional football, signing with Serie C Group A club Virtus Verona.
+In the summer of 2025, he made his return to Italian professional football, signing with Serie C club Virtus Verona.

-Mastour was born in Italy and represented the nation at the under-16 level.
-He then switched allegiance to his ancestral Morocco, making his senior debut in June 2015 as their youngest-ever player.

 Club career

 Youth career

 Mastour was born to Moroccan parents in Reggio Emilia, Italy.
 He began playing at his hometown club AC Reggiana, and in early 2012, at the age of 13, he featured for Inter Milan in youth tournaments despite rules prohibiting him from leaving Reggiana until his next birthday.
 In January of that year, he scored five goals in the Ielasi Memorial tournament, including one in the final against A.S.
 Roma.
-After approaches from Juventus, FC Barcelona, Real Madrid and Manchester City, Mastour moved to Inter's city rivals AC Milan on the recommendation of former manager Arrigo Sacchi, for a fee of €500,000.
+After approaches from Juventus, FC Barcelona, Real Madrid, and Manchester City, Mastour moved to Inter's city rivals AC Milan on the recommendation of former manager Arrigo Sacchi, for a fee of €500,000.
 Shortly after signing, he gave an interview with Sky Italia in which he dribbled and performed kick-ups with a cherry.